 Some great lean protein options include:

 Drinking enough water and fluids is critical for children with CAH, especially those with salt-wasting forms.
 Sodium and water help keep blood pressure steady, prevent dehydration, and support overall health.
-Without enough fluids, the body can’t keep electrolytes balanced or properly manage stress hormones.
+Without enough fluids, the body can’t keep electrolytes balanced or properly manage physical stress.

 Here are some tips for staying hydrated:

-Eating a variety of healthy foods is important for overall health, but it cannot replace the medical treatment needed for CAH.
+Eating a variety of healthy foods is important for overall health, but it can’t replace the medical care needed for CAH.
 Medications like hydrocortisone, fludrocortisone, or other hormone replacements are vital for CAH management.
 Working with your child’s healthcare provider or a registered dietitian can help you create a plan that meets their nutrition needs and supports their growth with CAH.

-What nutrition advice can you share with other parents and caregivers of children with CAH?
-Share your questions, experiences, and insights in the comments below.
+Do you have nutrition advice for other parents and caregivers of children with CAH?
+Let others know in the comments below.

 Get updates directly to your inbox.